Creating a Seamless Safety Process through Automation

 1. Consistent Reporting & Improved Accuracy

 Simple errors such as misplaced forms, messy handwriting, or incomplete submissions can result in significant penalties.
 By automating the way reports are completed, you’re able to streamline the way the forms are filled as each field tech is submitting the form through the same channel and including the same information.
-Automating this process ensures you’re receiving every submission and it is stored securely in the cloud where you can quickly search and access as a pdf or download data via CSV.
-Or you can automate your processes even further and have your data populate a backend system such as QuickBooks, Viewpoint, or Sage.
+Automating this process ensures you’re receiving every submission and it is stored securely in the cloud where you can quickly search and access it as a pdf or CSV. you can automate your processes even further and have your data populate a backend system such as QuickBooks, Viewpoint, or Sage.

 2. Data Visibility